joshikanach/FutureMakers/README.md

   Tensors represent the types of data holders, basically there are 4 types.
 Scalar which is just a single digit like 11 or 3.
 Vector, which is represented through 1-Dimentional Array.
 Matrix which is represented through 2-Dimentional Arrays.
 And finally there are Cubes of Matrices which can hold a, for example, 3 by 3 by 3 data's.
   What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?
   That you can import tensorflow as a package, and call upon tensorflow methods in order for the computer to modify/perform actions that you want it to do.

+# Day 8
+  This was a pretty interesting day, as my mentor helped me with importing the data for the program.
+Then I coded the Titanic project.
+I learned different things throughout copying the code from the Kaggle, firstly there is a difference between Mnist data and just regular data that should be imported.
+I also learned that the training process is the longest process, then everything else become easier for the machine.